Mark your calendars — body care brand Sol de Janeiro is launching in SA

 We’re not planning to go anywhere this summer without sunscreen — and neither should you — so we can’t wait to add the Rio Radiance SPF50 body spray.
 Hydrating, water-resistant and cooling, it leaves skin with a summer glow.
 It's packed with niacinamide, pongamia seed extract, pitanga extract and coconut water to help brighten, protect from UVA & UVB and hydrate skin.

-This summer it's about unreal body glow, so adding the Glowmotions Glow Body Oil is the perfect finishing touch to your summer body care routine.
-Available in two shimmery shades, Copacabana Bronze and Rio Sunset, it can be used on the face or body to highlight contours and create a bronzed, beachy glow.

-The products will be available from authorised retailers: ARC, Woolworths, Truworths, Bash Online, Edgars and Takealot.
+The products will be available from authorised retailers: ARC (in-store and online) as well as online at Bash, Edgars, Takealot, Truworths, and Woolworths.

 YOU MIGHT ALSO LIKE: